-We also use an eye-tracker to understand how children are looking at different events.
-An eye-tracker uses several harmless lights (that bounce off the infant's eyes) to identify precisely where on a screen a child is looking.
+We also use eye tracking technology to understand how children are looking at different events.
+An eye tracker uses several harmless lights (that bounce off the child’s eyes) to identify precisely where on a screen a child is looking.

 Another way we are able to learn about how children pay attention is by measuring their heart rate while they are watching videos or images.
 This is a safe way to understand how well children are processing what they are seeing.